 I have written in one capacity or another ever since I was eight years old.
 I like to believe I am a good writer; some of my kind friends even exaggerate their appreciation for my writing to make me feel good about it.
 However, being honest with myself, I know where I stand.
 I am neither too optimistic nor too pessimistic about my writing skills.
 I have a realistic view of my potential.
 But, let me say this at the least that I am not content, I want to do better and I want to do more.
-Continue with reading
+Continue reading “The Feminist Writer?”

 I have always believed I had a purpose.
 Ever since I was a little child I used to ask myself often “Why did God create me?”, “What if I didn’t want to be born?”, “What if I wanted a different family?”
 I have been so far unable to find the answer.
 I have hardly ever been convinced by what philosophers or clergy has to say about it.
 After years of search for an answer, I have managed to shut myself up on the concept that human life exists on a delicate balance between predestination and free will.
-Continue with reading
+Continue reading “The Conquest of Paradise”

 I always told her she was actually in love with a ghost.
 She used to laugh crazily, and told me “yes, you are no less than a ghost”.

 I told her, “look, it’s true that I care a lot about you, but so many years have passed, we have both changed and so has life, you should now forget that once we almost got romantic.”